 Biodiversity Data at Scale, Powered by Pollinators

-We make it simple to measure biodiversity and track progress with our AI-powered ground sensors that monitor insect pollinators
+We make it simple to measure biodiversity and track progress with our AI-powered ground sensors that monitor insects

 Intro